 The team continues to raise awareness and money about their product.
 With funds, they can find a manufacturer, acquire legal advice and perform further safety testing.

-The team hopes to sell to grocery stores and online to big manufactures in the near future.
+The team hopes to sell to grocery stores and online to big manufacturers in the near future.
 They also hope to create more flavors of FoPo, see more consumers interested in their product, and feed 9 billion people healthy and nutritious food produced from wasted food.

 – Kelsey Parrotte